Revolution in Youth Football: How Smart Equipment is Changing the Game

 4. Rain, sweat and high-tech: The wet test training

-“It’s pouring with rain, but my jersey still stays dry.”
+"It's pouring rain, but my jersey still stays dry."

-Modern white football jerseys to use Hydrophobic membranes allow rain to bead off while sweat is immediately wicked away.
+Modern white football jerseys to use Hydrophobic membranes that repel rain while immediately wicking away sweat.
 A youth player describes the feeling:

-5. The downside of technology: Why basics still matter
+5. The flip side of technology: Why basics still matter

 But despite all the innovations, experts warn: “No chip in the world can replace feeling for the ball.“

-• Technology dependence: Some young people rely too much on data and neglect creativity.
+• Technology addiction: Some young people rely too heavily on data and neglect creativity.

 • Cost issue: Smart jerseys are expensive – not every club can afford them.